enkosiventures/sync-doc-defaults/README.md

 items?: string[];
 ```

-Longer or nested values are written as pretty-printed JSON on separate lines:
+Nested or long objects are pretty-printed:

 ```ts
 /**